Franco Carraro: Criminal trial

+Wiretaps

-In one telephone tapping ahead of the 2004–05 Serie A match between Inter Milan, which would benefit with the scudetto of the league at the time of the scandal but were later charged of Article 6 warranting relegation when it was time-barred by the statute of limitations, and Juventus, the sole club to be controversially relegated to Serie B, (Note: The background context for the match goes back to three weeks before, when the Reggina–Juventus match saw two missed penalties and a regular goal annulled to Juventus' disadvantage.
-In response, Juventus managing director Luciano Moggi, who was later charged by the prosecution as part of the Calciopoli scandal of forming a criminal association with Carraro, among others, told in a phone call that he had closed the match's referee, Gianluca Paparesta, in the locker room as punishment, something that was later revealed to be Moggi's bravado and boastfulness; the court ruled that the event did not happen and the charge of kidnapping was dismissed.
-Paparesta was one of the referees available for the match's grid, which were selected through a draft, along with Paolo Bertini, Pierluigi Collina, Stefano Farina, and Pasquale Rodomonti.
-Heading into the match, Inter Milan chairman Giacinto Facchetti had phone conversations with members of the refereeing world.
-Facchetti called referee assistant designator Gennaro Mazzei on 25 November, and expressed doubts about Bertini and his preference for Collina as referee for the match in a call with Paolo Bergamo, manager and designator of referees, on 26 November, two days before the match.
-In addition, there were Lega Calcio elections the day after the match.)
-Carraro asked referee designator Paolo Bergamo to avoid any favour for Juventus if in doubt.
-(Note: Transcription of the phone call:Carraro: Who's there, at Juventus...
+In one intercepted phone call ahead of the 28 November 2004 Serie A match between Inter, which would benefit with the scudetto of the 2005–06 Serie A league title at the time of the scandal but was later charged of Article 6 warranting relegation when it was time-barred by the statute of limitations, and Juventus, the sole club to be controversially relegated to Serie B, (Note: The background context for the match goes back to three weeks before, when the Reggina–Juventus match saw two missed penalties and a regular goal annulled to Juventus' disadvantage.
+In response, Moggi, who was later charged by the prosecution as part of the Calciopoli scandal of forming a criminal conspiracy with Carraro, among others, told in an intercepted phone call that he had closed the match's referee, Gianluca Paparesta, in the locker room as punishment, something that was later revealed to be Moggi's bravado and boastfulness; the court ruled that the event did not happen and the charge of kidnapping was dismissed.
+Despite the Reggina–Juventus controversy, Paparesta was put in the match's referee grid (the referees in the grid were then randomly selected through a drawing lots, a form of sortition procedure that was judged to be regular by both sports proceedings and ordinary justice, in contrast to insistent claims by the prosecution that the procedure was rigged), along with Paolo Bertini, Collina, Stefano Farina, and Rodomonti.
+Heading into the match, Facchetti had phone conversations with members of the refereeing world.
+Facchetti called Gennaro Mazzei (the then designator of assistant referees) on 25 November, and expressed doubts about Bertini and his preference for Collina, appearing to suggest that the drawing lots procedure be rigged in order to select Collina by adding to the grid several referees that could not be put in due to preclusion rules.
+In a call with Bergamo on 26 November, two days before the match, he reiterated his preference for Collina and his doubts about Bertini, possibly influencing Carraro and Bergamo's decision to instruct Rodomonti, the selected referee for the match through the drawing lots, to not make any mistakes to the advantage of Juventus and instead to favour Inter if in doubt.
+In addition, there were Lega Calcio elections the day after the match, which significantly concerned Carraro, who wanted to avoid controversies and any polemic after the always important Derby d'Italia.)
+Carraro asked Bergamo to avoid any favour for Juventus if in doubt.
+(Note: Transcription of the phone call:

+Carraro: Who's there, at Juventus...